Bigdrops/bigdrops-platform-office/docs/PRD/multi-tenancy-prd-v2.1.md

     changed_at  timestamptz NOT NULL DEFAULT now()
 );
 ```

-A trigger on `entity_permissions` INSERT/DELETE can populate this
+A trigger on entity_permissions INSERT/DELETE can populate this
-automatically once built; no schema changes to `entity_permissions` itself
+automatically once built; no schema changes to entity_permissions itself
 are needed to add it later.

-### 3.9 Accept invite — with cross-workspace guard (unchanged logic, updated shape)
+3.10 Accept invite — with cross-workspace guard (unchanged logic, updated shape)

 ```sql
 CREATE OR REPLACE FUNCTION public.accept_workspace_invitation(p_invite_id uuid)